Updated: Jul 1

 Here is a brief list of suggestions not already mentioned.

 Pleasant Activities Mastery Activities

 Call up a friend and have a glass of wine together.
-Get your garden ready for spring.
+Get your garden ready.

 Give yourself a foot massage and pedicure.
 Wash your windows.